 It’s important to note that these success rates are general estimates and individual outcomes may vary.
 The overall health, specific fertility issues, and other factors can also influence the success of ICSI.

-Here is an ICSI procedure step by step:
+Here is an Intracytoplasmic sperm injection (ICSI) procedure step by step:

 - Preparation: The woman undergoing ICSI will typically receive hormonal medication to stimulate her ovaries and promote the development of multiple mature eggs.
 This involves daily injections for around 8-12 days.